epfl-ada/ada-2021-project-rapid-lemons/README.md

 # Project proposal
-Study on gender bias and occupation of the speakers, thematic analysis based on title of articles
+Study on gender bias centered around the theme of the articles and occupation of the speakers

 ## Abstract